jingzhengli/Multi_Class_UDA/README.md

 [MIT](LICENSE)

-The code is heavily borrowed from the repository (https://github.com/thuml/Transfer-Learning-Library).
+The code is borrowed from the repository (https://github.com/thuml/Transfer-Learning-Library).